ElMassimo/capybara-compose/docs/api/index.md

 ## Element

-All of the following methods will be performed on the [current element].
+The following methods are always performed on the [current element].

 ### **[]**